Paco Jémez: Spain

-Jémez took up coaching in 2007, first with lowly RSD Alcalá.
-He moved to the second division the following campaign, with Córdoba, being sacked with 11 matches to go.
+Jémez took up coaching in 2007, first with lowly Alcalá.
+He moved to the second division the following campaign, with Córdoba, being sacked with eleven matches to go.

-In early 2009, Jémez signed with FC Cartagena, ultimately being the coach that earned the Murcia club a first ever promotion to the second tier.
+In early 2009, Jémez signed with Cartagena, ultimately being the coach that earned the Murcia club a first ever promotion to the second tier.
 He left in July.

-On 12 April 2010, following Sergije Krešić's dismissal, Jémez was appointed coach at struggling UD Las Palmas in division two.
+On 12 April 2010, following Sergije Krešić's dismissal, Jémez was appointed coach at struggling Las Palmas in division two.
 He eventually led his hometown side safe from the relegation zone in a 17th-place finish, being fired on 27 February 2011.

-After taking Córdoba to the first round in the second division promotion playoffs, Jémez was appointed at former club Rayo on 22 June 2012.
+After taking Córdoba to the first round in the second-division promotion playoffs, Jémez joined his former club Rayo on 22 June 2012.
 After leading the team to their best-ever ranking in the top flight, eighth, he renewed his contract until June 2015.

-On 26 May 2016, after Rayo's top-tier relegation, Jémez failed to agree new terms and was appointed manager at Granada CF on 20 June.
+On 26 May 2016, after Rayo's top-tier relegation, Jémez failed to agree new terms and became manager of Granada on 20 June.
 However, on 28 September, he was dismissed after only six games in charge, no wins and a club-worst start to a season in more than 70 years.

 Mexico

 On 28 November 2016, Jémez was named head coach of Cruz Azul in the Mexican Liga MX.
-He led the team to their first playoff appearance in three years.
-The following 27 November, he decided not renew his contract and left.
+He led the team to their first playoff appearance in three years but, in November 2017, decided not to renew his contract and left.

 Back to Spain

 Jémez returned to Las Palmas on 21 December 2017, becoming the third permanent manager in charge of the club during the campaign.
-He rejoined Rayo Vallecano in late March 2019, replacing Míchel who had been dismissed two days earlier after losing seven league games in a row, which left the team at risk of top-flight relegation, and agreeing to a deal until June 2020.
+He rejoined Rayo Vallecano in late March 2019, replacing Míchel who had been dismissed two days earlier after losing seven league games in a row, which left the team at risk of top-flight relegation, and agreeing to a deal until June 2020; they eventually went down in last place.

-On 26 December 2021, after more than a year of inactivity, Jémez took over second-division newcomers UD Ibiza until the end of the season.
+On 26 December 2021, after more than a year of inactivity, Jémez took over second-division newcomers Ibiza until the end of the season.
 He managed to avoid relegation, but still left as his contract expired on 31 May.

 Iran and return to Ibiza

-In December 2022, Jémez went back abroad, being appointed at Tractor S.C. in the Persian Gulf Pro League.
+In December 2022, Jémez went back abroad, being appointed at Tractor in the Persian Gulf Pro League.
 He returned to both Spain and Ibiza on 12 November 2024, with the team now in the Primera Federación.

 Jémez was sacked by Ibiza on 21 October 2025, after a poor start to the season.

+West Ham United

+On 15 January 2026, Jémez joined Premier League club West Ham United as first-team coach under his former Deportivo teammate Nuno Espírito Santo.
+Following relegation, he left.

+Raja CA

+On 1 September 2026, Jémez became head coach of Raja CA in the Moroccan Botola Pro.